Expanding Postpartum Medicaid Coverage

-Where are the gaps in coverage for women who are postpartum?
+Where are the gaps in coverage during the postpartum period?

 Why is coverage for postpartum care important?

-The increasing rates of maternal mortality (typically defined as death within one year of pregnancy) with stark racial and ethnic disparities have again highlighted the need for improving access to care for all women of reproductive age.
-Identifying the causes of maternal mortality and morbidity is complex, but research strongly indicates that access to health care throughout a woman’s reproductive years, particularly before a pregnancy, is essential for prevention, early detection, and treatment of some of the conditions that place women at higher risk for pregnancy-related complications, including cardiovascular disease, diabetes, and chronic hypertension.
-Furthermore, a wider array of conditions, including mental health challenges, domestic violence, and substance use all play a role in maternal mortality and broader maternal health outcomes.
+Addressing pregnancy-related deaths (typically defined as death within one year of pregnancy)5, particularly the substantially higher rates among Black and American Indian and Alaska Native (AIAN) women, is an urgent health challenge.6 At least one-third of maternal deaths occur in the postpartum period.
+Identifying the causes of maternal mortality and morbidity is complex, and coverage is only one factor, but research strongly indicates that access to health care throughout a woman’s reproductive years, is essential for prevention, early detection, and treatment of some of the conditions that place women at higher risk for pregnancy-related complications, including cardiovascular disease, diabetes, and chronic hypertension.
+Coverage disruptions during the perinatal period disproportionately affect Black, AIAN, and Hispanic women.
+Furthermore, a wide array of conditions that may present or persist through the postpartum period, including mental health challenges, intimate partner violence, and substance use, all play a role in maternal mortality and broader maternal health outcomes.

-There have been some efforts to broaden Medicaid coverage for women of reproductive age to address some of their particular health needs.
-For example, half of all states extend Medicaid coverage for just family planning services to individuals who do not qualify for full Medicaid coverage.
-While these family planning-specific programs do not provide comprehensive coverage as Medicaid does, they provide access to postpartum and intrapartum contraceptive services, which are essential for pregnancy planning and healthy birth spacing.
-Intended pregnancies are associated with positive maternal and infant outcomes, including earlier receipt of prenatal care, while women with births resulting from unwanted pregnancies are at higher risk of having low birthweight infants.
-Of the 14 ACA non-expansion states, nine offer women limited scope Medicaid family planning coverage, and a few operate state-funded family planning programs, providing access to contraception, a critical service for many during the postpartum period (Figure 2).
-However, in three states – Tennessee, Kansas, and South Dakota – postpartum women who were covered by Medicaid for pregnancy likely become uninsured after 60 days because the state has not expanded Medicaid under the ACA, and may not even have access to contraceptive services because the state does not have a Medicaid-funded family planning program.
+- Provide postpartum coverage for family planning services – Outside of lengthening the postpartum period under Medicaid, half of states provide Medicaid coverage for just family planning services to individuals who do not qualify for full Medicaid coverage.
+While these programs do not provide coverage that is as comprehensive as full scope Medicaid, they provide access to postpartum and intrapartum contraceptive services, which is important for pregnancy planning and healthy birth spacing.
+Most of the non-expansion states have a Medicaid or state-funded family planning program (Figure 3).
+However, in three states – Tennessee, Kansas, and South Dakota – postpartum individuals who were covered by Medicaid for pregnancy likely become uninsured after 60 days because the state has not expanded Medicaid under the ACA, and may not even have access to contraceptive services after pregnancy because the state does not have a Medicaid-funded family planning program.

-What proposals are currently being considered at the federal level to broaden coverage for postpartum women?
+What legislative proposals are currently being considered at the federal level to broaden postpartum coverage and strengthen maternity care?